magento/devdocs/src/guides/v2.2/cloud/docker/docker-config.md

 The `{{site.data.var.ct}}` package (version 2002.0.13 or later) deploys to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
 You can use the `docker:build` command in the `{{site.data.var.ct}}` package to generate the Docker Compose configuration and deploy {{site.data.var.ece}} in a Docker container.

 {: .bs-callout-warning }
 The `docker:build` command overwrites the existing `docker-compose.yml` configuration file.
 You can save your customizations for the Docker Compose configuration in a `docker-compose.override.yml` file.
-See a detailed example in the [Docker quick reference]({{page.baseurl}}/cloud/docker/docker-quick-reference.md).
+See a detailed example in the [Docker quick reference][docker-reference].

 ## Prerequisites